MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/understand-pls-configuration-page.md

 > ![Actions for lead scoring.](media/si-admin-predictive-lead-scoring-buttons.png "Actions for lead scoring")

 - **Publish**: When you publish a model in your organization, users in your organization can see the My Open Leads Scored system view and the Lead score widget on lead forms.
 After you publish, this button appears dimmed and will be available only after you retrain or edit the model.
 - **Edit model**: You can update or add fields that affect the prediction accuracy score.
 This is useful when you want to modify fields to consider or include a unique business process.
-More information: [Edit and retrain a model](#edit-and-retrain-a-model)
+More information: [Edit and retrain a lead scoring model](pls-edit-and-retrain-model.md#edit-and-retrain-a-lead-scoring-model)
 - **Revert version**: You can return the model to its previous version when the retrained model isn't satisfactory or doesn't meet an acceptable level of your organization's requirements.
 This action is only available when you've retrained the model but haven't published it yet.
 - **Delete model**: You can delete models that aren't required in your organization.
 This option is displayed for published models.
-More information: [Delete a model](#delete-a-model)
+More information: [Delete a model](pls-duplicate-models.md#delete-a-model)

 ### Version details